stackplanet/sourcestack/README.md

 The following will get the UI and API code running locally, using DynamoDB tables and Cognito user pools in AWS (a fully local mode using DynamoDB local and stubbed Cognito is on the roadmap).

-- `npm run use-backend --env=dev # Configure your local app to use the database and Cognito user pool in the dev environment`
+- `npm run use-backend --env=dev # Configure your local app to use the database and Cognito user pool in the 'dev' environment`
 - `npm run start`

 Once the app has started, go to https://localhost:1234